Your Rainy Day Wedding in St. Augustine Guide

 Last updated: January 2026 | Based on 600+ St. Augustine weddings

-The truth is, some of our most beautiful and intimate wedding photos happen when weather forces couples and their families closer together.
-Rain creates soft, romantic light and adds an element of adventure that guests remember forever.
+Here's the truth.
+Some of our most beautiful, intimate wedding photos happen when weather pushes couples and their families closer together.
+Rain creates soft, romantic light.
+It also adds a sense of adventure that guests remember forever.

 Florida Weather Reality for Weddings

-After documenting hundreds of weddings across all seasons, here's what we've learned about St. Augustine weather patterns:
+We've documented hundreds of weddings across all seasons.
+Here's what we've learned about St. Augustine weather patterns:

 Summer (June-September)